kate-bagenzo/strawberry-starter/src/posts/example_posts/user-ref.md

     * Config file for 11ty.
 - `package.json`
     * Config file for Node.
+- `README.md`
+    * A very simple explanation of how to use your blog.

 Since you looked, if you're **really** curious... why not go to [the 11ty homepage](https://www.11ty.dev/) and learn even more about how it works?
 This template is pretty basic and only scratches the surface.
 A warning, though - if you want to do something really complicated, you're probably better off starting from scratch!